eusoubrasileiro/stocks/Progress.md

     - [x] To speed-up code better replace all buffers for the circular version (note: with fixed size defined different from mql5 array size).
 `ArrayCopy` of `CBuffer` is taking 95.24% on profiling.
         - Circular Buffers everywhere.
 As much fast as possible.
 Using C code for timestamp to week day.
 Better than this only a C++ dll with parallel call.
 Also MoneyBar or any struct/class that needs the timestamp week day should store a pointer to it.
 Doing so, the calculation could be left for after or being assync in parallel.
 The timestamp week day would be added inside class as a pointer.

+- Changed almost all code to C++ - MoneyBar Expert

+- Only data capture and order execution will still be needed to be done on mql5/mql4.
+- [x] To proper test the expert I made C++ wrappers for Python/Mql
+- Since I very much want to avoid re-writting code/copying code since it is the source/prone to more error/bugs.
+- Advantages of C++ are greater including code and tests much easier.
+- All buffers changed to boost::circular_buffer
+- [x] Work with ticks and MoneyBars now almost everything in C++.
+Only what MUST be in Mql5 will be.
+C++14/17 is thousands times better for dev. and faster.
+   - [x] Labeling samples
+     - [x] Tripple barrier method.
+Implement missing expire time for positions.
+     - [x] Correct for delay on execution with random integer max bars allowed on execution.
+     - Start simple first
+       - Will not double or tripple orders when reaching new bands too risk.
+Orders will be almost equal size.
+ - [ ] Cross-validation to check if model is ready.
+In fact better to use `oob_score_` to check if model is good at first fit call.
+ Then is better to use `accuracy_score` from `sklearn.metrics` with `sample_weight` to check if a new model is needed.
+ - [ ] Change number of estimatiors to 1k
+ - [ ] Use `warm_start` to make a partial fit on new data also adding on n_estimators (e.g  clf.n_estimators += 100)
+Is not the same thing as training the model with all data but might be useful.
+       - [x] Use adasyn or smote for correcting for class inbalance seem too much for now (overkill).
+   Lets use Lopez suggestion and use `class_weight='balanced_subsample'`.
+The 'subsample' is due the bootstrap process to created each random tree.
+       - [x] Also use `max_features` smaller than the `xdim` to fight overfitting.